I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 - Need to have their claws clipped regularly so they don’t hurt you, your family, or each other

-- Need to eat cat-safe greens to aid digestion.
-For example: cat grass, rye grass and cat nip.
+- Need to eat cat-safe greens to aid digestion—cat grass, ryegrass, and catnip are all great.
 If you can, try keeping pots of these plants growing (and cat handy) in your home.
 Note: not all plants are safe for your pet.
 Be sure to check with a vet before you let them eat from your plants.
 Better yet, keep plants that you are not sure of well beyond the cat's reach.

 - Can have problems eating hard food when older especially if they have bad teeth which can abscess or make the teeth loose.
 This makes it hard to break up the hard food before consumption.